 Biography

-I am a social anthropologist with an interest in activism, politics, subjectivity, housing, art, and inequality.
-My work has focused on the effects of the 2008 recession and housing crisis on young people’s employment and housing opportunities in the Republic of Ireland, as well as the relationship between democratic disenchantment and a range of social movements - especially the campaign to the Repeal the 8th amendment and legalise abortion, and ongoing campaigns for social and affordable housing.
-More recently, I have also explored the relationship between the housing crisis, anti-austerity activism after 2008, and the rising popularity of the pro-unification and nationalist party Sinn Féin, north and south of the Irish border.
+Natalie is a social anthropologist with an interest in political subjectivity, activism, party politics, housing, urban development and inequality.
+Her work has focused on the effects of the 2008 recession and housing crisis on young people’s employment and housing opportunities in the Republic of Ireland, as well as the relationship between democratic disenchantment and a range of social movements, especially the campaign to the Repeal the 8th amendment and legalise abortion, and ongoing campaigns for social and affordable housing.
+More recently, she has also explored the relationship between the housing crisis, anti-austerity activism after 2008, and the rising popularity of the pro-unification and nationalist party Sinn Féin, north and south of the Irish border.
+Her current work examines tenant experience of social housing regeneration in Cambridge City, based on qualitative data collected in collaboration with the Cambridge City Council and funded by the Cambridge Humanities Research Grant.

-I am currently a Fellow, College Lecturer and Director of Studies in Human, Social & Political Sciences (HSPS) at Fitzwilliam College, Cambridge.
-Prior to this, I held posts as the Chandaria Teaching Associate at Fitzwilliam College, an ESRC Postdoctoral Fellow and a Teaching Associate and Affiliated Lecturer in the Department of Social Anthropology at Cambridge.
-From 2021-2024, I also held a post as a Lecturer in Social Anthropology at the University of Kent.
-I earned my PhD and MPhil at the University of Cambridge and my BA in Anthropology at Yale University, where I specialised in biological and genetic anthropology in a four-field department.
+Natalie is currently a College Teaching Officer, Fellow and Director of Studies in Human, Social & Political Sciences (HSPS) at Fitzwilliam College, Cambridge.
+Prior to this, she held posts as the Chandaria Teaching Associate in HSPS at Fitzwilliam College, a Lecturer in Social Anthropology at the University of Kent, and an ESRC Postdoctoral Fellow and Teaching Associate in the Department of Social Anthropology at Cambridge.
+She earned her PhD and MPhil at the University of Cambridge and her BA in Anthropology at Yale University, where she specialised in genetic anthropology and primate evolution in a four-field department.

 Research